hmrc/bank-account-verification-acceptance-tests/README.md

 Prior to executing the tests ensure you have:
  - Appropriate webdriver binaries installed to run tests against your locally installed Browser(s) - If you don't have these you can use [docker containers instead](#running-specs-using-a-containerised-browser---on-a-developer-machine).
+ - Docker - If you want to run a browser (Chrome or Firefox) inside a container, or a ZAP container
  - MongoDB installed and running (If you don't have this you can use a docker version)
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).